-The featured guest for the 2014 CRITICAL CONVERSATIONS program is Dr. David Relman, the Thomas C. and Joan M. Merigan Professor in the Departments of Medicine, and of Microbiology and Immunology, at Stanford University, and Chief of Infectious Diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.
+The 2014 CRITICAL CONVERSATIONS program featured Dr. David Relman, the Thomas C. and Joan M. Merigan Professor in the School of Medicine and professor in the Department of Microbiology and Immunology at Stanford University, and Chief of Infectious Diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.

 A member of the Institute of Medicine and a fellow of the American Academy of Microbiology and the American Association for Advancement of Science, Dr. Relman is one of the world’s most widely cited scholars of the human microbiome, microbial diversity and function.
 Dr. Relman will share his unique insights not only into how microbial organisms are fundamental to human health and adaptability, but also into how the study of the microbiome can enable science to recognize and intervene in disease in ways never previously imagined.